Ecwid/ecwid-api-docs/includes/_webhooks.md

 ### Q: When 'unfinished_order.deleted' event type is sent?

-When a merchant deletes an unfinished order in their Ecwid control panel, this order is marked as `hidden: true`.
+When a merchant deletes an unfinished order in their Ecwid control panel, `hidden` field in order details becomes `true`.
 After that update `unfinished_order.updated` webhook is sent.
 So the details of this order are still available to be accessed [via Ecwid API](#get-order-details).

 To completely delete an unfinished order, make a delete order request to Ecwid API.
 If your app is set up to receive `unfinished_order.deleted` webhooks, Ecwid will send that webhook to endpoint of your application.